joomengine/jcb-documentation/058-The-Quick-Hello-Word-with-JCB.md

 Set them to **Public → Allowed**.
 Click **Save & Close**.

-Now refresh your frontend page — your greeting (“Hi James”) will appear.
+Now refresh your frontend page — your greeting ("Hi James") will appear.
 Click on it to open and view the greeting message.

 ---